Fergal Keane

-Fergal Patrick Keane (born 6 January 1961) is an Irish foreign correspondent with BBC News, and an author.
+Fergal Patrick Keane (born 6 January 1961) is an Irish journalist and author who was a foreign correspondent with BBC News for 37 years.
 For some time, Keane was the BBC's correspondent in South Africa.
 He is a nephew of the Irish playwright, novelist and essayist John B. Keane.

 Early life

 Born in London, England, Keane grew up in Dublin and later in Cork.
 His father was the Listowel-born actor, Eamonn Keane.
 His mother is Maura Hassett, a teacher and actress.
 He attended three primary schools in Dublin: Scoil Bhride, a gaelscoil (Irish-language school), St. Mary's College and Terenure College, and, later, one primary school in Cork, St. Joseph's.

 In a 1999 interview with The Independent, Keane said that his Gaelscoil education proved useful in later life: "The grounding in the Irish language I had at Scoil Bhride has never left me.
 In a foreign country when I'm on the phone and don't wish people to understand what I'm saying, I speak Irish and no Serb listening in is going to crack the code."

 His secondary education was at Presentation Brothers College in Cork, where Keane says he was encouraged to join the school debating society, and where he won the Provincial Gold Medal for Public Speaking (on the subject of police brutality in Ireland).
 Today, Keane continues to draw on this experience acting as a public speaker, event chair and after dinner speaker.